top of page

 This study involved completing background questions, as well as an interview either through Zoom or over the phone that took 60 minutes.

 The recruitment phase of this study has now ended.
 We are focusing on analyzing the data.
-The most up to date results can be found here.
-To read about some preliminary results from the study, check out the conference poster.
+The most up to date results on the midlife sample (ages 45-64) can be found here

 SCPOR Full Logo.png